-Subject Leader Creative Writing and Publishing
+Subject Leader - MA Creative Writing and Publishing

 His first collection of short stories; Superpowers was published by Valley Press in July 2020.
 Mark has held substantive posts at the Universities of Southampton, Brighton, Kings College London and Sussex.
 And is an award winning magazine columnist.
 He has a PhD in Creative Writing and Philosophy (University of Sussex) and an MA in Creative Writing (UEA).